CDCgov/phdi/containers/trigger-code-reference/description.md

-## bGetting Started with the DIBBs Trigger Code Reference  Service
+## Getting Started with the DIBBs Trigger Code Reference  Service

 ### Introduction